vishnu350/xbooxp/README.md

 The arguments:

-			-h		use this to upload multiboot file without a valid header.
+			-h		Use this to upload multiboot file without a valid header.
 This does not affect or modify the file.

 			-d[value]	To increase the delay value, use this.
-Example, if i want to use delay=1, then type -d1.
+Example, if you want to use delay=1, then type -d1.
-						Use this only if you have a lot of problems.
+					Use this only if you are having problems.

 			-p[port]	Set the port address here.
 If your port address is 0x278, then type -p278.
 If no value specified then 0x378 will be used as default.

 			-t		Set for testing purposes.
 This will allow you to send files without actually starting them.
-The file will be sent, but wont start.
-Only for testing purposes.

 To see the help screen, just type xbooxp, and you will see the above message (or similar).